eserilev/cohort-five/projects/project-ideas.md

 Run some network simulations using shadow: https://shadow.github.io/

-We have some simulations here: https://github.com/sigp/gossipsub-testground.
+Lighthouse has some network simulations here: https://github.com/sigp/gossipsub-testground.
 It would be nice to try and get these to run on shadow rather than test ground.
 We could then start doing some more advanced network simulations to experiment with new features and upgrades.

 It looks like some work has been done which integrates lighthouse into shadow so perhaps we could leverage some of this: https://github.com/ppopth/ethereum-shadow